-An experience of war, conflict and damage to infrastructure in a refugee's home country often means that people have lacked access to basic health services.
-Access to medical assistance or primary health care facilities during the refugee journey or in the country of first asylum is often also limited.
+War, conflict and damage to infrastructure in countries that refugees flee from often means that they are unable to access basic health services.
+Refugees often have limited access to medical assistance or primary health care facilities during their refugee journey or in their country of first asylum.
 Safe drinking water and nutritious food are not always available.

-This means that many refugee children and their families have had little if any medical attention before settling in Australia.
-In Australia, refugee families can be unaware of the types of primary and preventative health care programs in place, such as:
+Refugee children and their families may have had little if any medical attention for some time before arriving in Australia.
+On arrival, they may be unaware of the types of primary and preventative health care programs in place, such as:

 - maternal health